han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 GROUP BY customer_id;
 ```
 ![image](https://github.com/han-nguyen97/8weeksqlchallenge/assets/83593831/68fe9b0b-006b-4793-bf87-4c3b81e7abbd)

+- FROM Clause: To calculate the points for each customer, we need the sales and menu tables to know which product each customer was ordered.
+The two tables were joined using product_id as a common identifier.
+- GROUP BY Clause: This groups the results by customer_id.
+The SUM function will then calculate the total points for each customer based on their purchases.
+- CASE … WHEN Statement: This CASE Statement checks if the product_name was sushi, then it multiplies the price by 10 and 2.
+If not, it multiplies the price by 10.
+This ensures that sushi receives double points.
+- SELECT Statement: The CASE … WHEN Statement was wrapped in SUM function to calculate total point for each customer.

 **10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**
 ```sql